cysouw/diathesis/text/c09_adverbials.md

 ### [ N | N ] Intransitives+reflexive+resultative adverbial {#sec:adverbials-intransitive-reflexive-resultative}

-There is a special construction that apparently only exists for some intransitive verbs like *schlafen* 'to sleep' [@next a].
+There is a special construction that apparently only exists for some intransitive verbs, like *schlafen* 'to sleep' [@next a].
 The verb is combined with a reflexive pronoun and a resultative secondary predicate.
 The meaning of this construction approximately amounts to 'by performing the verb, the secondary predicate is achieved' [@next b].

 ::: ex
 Ich schlafe mich gesund. \